bichan17/hawthorne/README.md

-# hawthorne
-my base grunt project
+# hawthorne base grunt project

 - zapo

 ## getting started
-'''cd''' to the '''src/''' directory and run '''grunt watch'''. the site will get built in the '''build/deploy''' directory.
+'''cd''' to the '''src/''' directory and run '''grunt watch'''. the site will get built in the '''build/debug''' directory.

 ### what it does..
-- compile my sass √
+- compile sass √
   grunt-contrib-compass

 - watch for changes √